July 14-18, 2025

 Who is eligible to attend?

-Students entering grades 7 – 9, who are enrolled in a public school in Chautauqua County are eligible to attend.
-Students in private school or homeschool who reside in Chautauqua County are also eligible, if proof of vaccinations required for public school are provided with the application.
+Students entering grades 7 – 9, who are enrolled in a public school in the Western NY region are eligible to attend.
+Students in the area not currently enrolled in a NY public school (private or Northwest PA) are also eligible, if proof of vaccinations required for NY public schools are provided with the application.

 How much does camp cost?